yromero-tcs/nextjs-netlify-blog-template/content/levels/color/red.en.md

 ---
 name: red
 displayName: Red
+tooltip: |-
-tooltip: This is the color red (modified).
+  This is the color red (modified).

+  Test workflow.
 ---